mariamisa/task-track/README.md

 * I can edit my task visibility.
 * I need to recive notification for my task or visit.
 * I need to recive money for my completed tasks/visited.
+* I can see all employee's on my componay.
+* I can see all employee's tasks and visits.
+* I can add new task.
+* I can add edit my setting (change the color and set the notification date and km cost).
+* I can add comment to any task i want

 ## Prototype :art: